 The Early Career Research Award will provide a $50,000 stipend (direct costs only) for a one-year period.
 Funding will be provided by CCF and administered by AAP's Section on Cardiology & Cardiac Surgery.

 Interested parties should submit an application to AAP's Section on Cardiology & Cardiac Surgery (SOCCS).
-The application deadline for the 2018 award is April 1 by 5:00 pm EST. Grant guidelines and the application are downloadable from the AAP (SOCCS) awards page.
+The application deadline for the 2020 award has been extended to April 22nd.
+Grant guidelines and the application are downloadable from the AAP (SOCCS) awards page.

 Research proposals will be reviewed by AAP's SOCCS Executive Committee.
-The presentation of the AAP & CCF award will take place during AAP's National Conference & Exhibition in early November 2018.
+The presentation of the AAP & CCF award will take place during AAP's National Conference & Exhibition in October 2020.